lop9940/markdown_deliverable/P01_test.md

     P04([pTest4])

     D01[/dTest1/]
-    click D01 "../D01_dTest1.md" "Open this in a new tab" _blank D02[/dTest2/]
+    click D01 "D01_dTest1.md" "This is a tooltip for a link" D02[/dTest2/]
     click D02 "D01_dTest1.md" "Open this in a new tab" _blank D03[/dTest3/]